This post is a compilation and overview of museums, memorials, and other related places in Berlin concerning the Third Reich and the Second World War.

 Otto Weidt owned a broom and brush workshop where he mostly employed blind and deaf Jews.

-The museum tells the story of how he worked to protect these people from the Nazi regime, including providing them false papers, hiding them in his shop, and even rescuing workers who had been taken to ghettos or extermination camps.
+The museum tells the story of how he worked to protect these people from the Nazi regime, including providing them with false papers, hiding them in his shop, and even rescuing workers who had been taken to ghettos or extermination camps.

 The museum is on the location of his former shop and includes photographs, personal documents, stories of his workers, and more.